david-gasinski/dynamic-markers/README.md

 # dynamic-markers
-Add makers to a map rendered using Leaflet in PyQWebEngine
+Add makers to a map rendered using Leaflet in PyQWebEngine Can be used offline if leaflet local is used (not CDN import) and the map is downloaded.

-Can be used offline if you download Leaflet and using the offline OpenStreetMaps library.
+Test repository for 2023-2024 Project Falcon GCS.